XRPLF/xrpl.js/CONTRIBUTING.md

 4. Push your changes

 Note: The same updated config can be used to update xrpl-py's CI as well.

+## Updating `definitions.json`

+This should almost always be done using the [`xrpl-codec-gen`](https://github.com/RichardAH/xrpl-codec-gen) script - if the output needs manual intervention afterwards, consider updating the script instead.

+1. Clone / pull the latest changes from [rippled](https://github.com/XRPLF/rippled) - Specifically the `develop` branch is usually the right one.
+2. Clone / pull the latest changes from [`xrpl-codec-gen`](https://github.com/RichardAH/xrpl-codec-gen)
+3. From the `xrpl-codec-gen` tool, follow the steps in the `README.md` to generate a new `definitions.json` file.
+4. Replace the `definitions.json` file in the `ripple-binary-codec` with the newly generated file.
+5. Verify that the changes make sense by inspection before submitting, as there may be updates required for the `xrpl-codec-gen` tool depending on the latest amendments we're updating to match.

 ## Release process + checklist